fangn2/img-authz-plugin/README.md

     make create
     ```

     This will **cleanup any previous installation of the plugin**, if the names match.
-So please **make sure** your Docker Daemon is not running with this plugin's name enabled.
+So please **make sure** your Docker Daemon is not running with this plugin's name enabled (meaning that `--authorization-plugin` is not set).

-    At the end of this step, you'll have a new Docker plugin, disabled.
+    At the end of this step, you'll have a new Docker plugin, but disabled.

  3. Publish the plugin to the registry: